mriedmann/humhub-docker/README.md

 ![Docker Image CI](https://github.com/mriedmann/humhub-docker/workflows/Docker%20Image%20CI/badge.svg)

+> :warning: **New Releases**: We are currently working on a new release pipeline to support multi-version and multi-variant releases!
+This should not affect the state of the current latest tag.
+Please feel free to open an issue if you are experiencing any problems.

 [HumHub](https://github.com/humhub/humhub) is a feature rich and highly flexible OpenSource Social Network Kit written in PHP.
 This container provides a quick, flexible and lightweight way to set up a proof-of-concept for detailed evaluation.
 Using this in production is possible, but please note that there is currently no official support available for this kind of setup.